 It has been previously reported that since 1986 cod have become more abundant within Bridgwater Bay, and from reports from fishermen it would appear cod have generally increased in abundance in the Bristol Channel and the waters surrounding Devon and Cornwall.
-However, from 2001 to 2004 abundance has been declining.
-This trend was reversed in 2005 with evidence of the best recruitment since 2000.
+However, from 2001 to 2004 abundance declined.
+This trend was reversed in 2006 and 2007.